View Maryann MCGLADE's Obituary on Stuff.co.nz and share memories

 McGLADE, Maryann:

-Service details for Maryann to be advised.
+A service for Maryann will be held at Raleigh Street Christian Centre, 24 Raleigh Street, Leamington, Cambridge, on Wednesday, 18th December 2019, at 1.00pm, followed by a private cremation.
 All communications to the McGlade Family, 3 Hallys Lane, Cambridge 3434.

 Published in Waikato Times from Dec.
 13 to Dec.
 16, 2019